ereedsanchez/CreativeCoding-STEP-2020/README.md

 # CreativeCoding-STEP-2020

-Creative Coding Class is an introduction to computer programming.
-It uses the visual canvass as a phylosophy in teaching javascript.
-Javascript is one of the most comonly used languages on the web, for front end and backend applications.
+Creative Coding Class is part of the STEP Program at Bronx Community College and an introduction to computer programming.
+It uses the visual canvass as a philosophy in teaching Javascript.
+Javascript is one of the most comonly used languages on the web, for front-end and back-end applications.
 From this class students will understand the concepts of coding and can feel confident in solving technical and creative problems.

 ### Software